dotnet/samples/csharp/parallel/Raytracer/README.md

 description: "A .NET Core WinForms application that demonstrates an animated, ray-traced bouncing ball with parallel programming."
 ---

-# .NET Core parallel programming with PLINQ
+# .NET Core parallel animated ray-traced bouncing ball

 The sample source code is a .NET Core WinForms application written in C#, that provides an animated, ray-traced bouncing ball.
 Sequential and parallel implementations are provided, as is a special parallel implementation that colors the animated image based on which thread was used to calculate which regions.